 You’ve taken the time to think about the rules in your home.
 You feel good about clearly communicating your expectations, establishing a sense of order in your children’s lives, and providing direction about those things that are important to you.
-Having set the limits, you might think you can now sit back and watch your children incorporate your values and use the rules to guide their behavior.

 But wait a minute!!
 What’s this you might be hearing from your children?

 “Why do I have to do that?
 In Sally’s house, she doesn’t have to clear the table and do all these chores!”

 “Brian is such a jerk!
 I’m going to ruin his Lego fort because he just hit me!”

 “I know I have a test tomorrow, but I don’t want to go to bed yet.”

 To some degree, this kind of resistance is inevitable when children come up against rules.
 The truth is that establishing expectations is often only a first step in actually having them be accepted by your children and applied in your home.